CortexIntelligentAutomation/docs/content/en/docs/2022.9/Reference/troubleshooting/installation.md

 ### Cannot publish a package {#ts-no-publish}

-Check that the `Service Fabric Api Gateway Endpoint`, `Service Fabric Using Self Signed Certificates`, `Service Fabric ApiGateway Basic Auth Username` and `Service Fabric ApiGateway Basic Auth Password` in the `CortexGateway.SetParameters.xml` file used for installing CORTEX Gateway are correct.
-If any of them are not, update them and reinstall CORTEX Gateway or update the value in the "web.config" file and restart the website.
+Check that the `Service Fabric Api Gateway Endpoint`, `Service Fabric Using Self Signed Certificates`, `Service Fabric ApiGateway Basic Auth Username` and `Service Fabric ApiGateway Basic Auth Password` in the `CortexGateway.SetParameters.xml` file used for installing {{< ctx >}} Gateway are correct.
+If any of them are not, update them and reinstall {{< ctx >}} Gateway or update the value in the "web.config" file and restart the website.
 If the value is correct, please contact [{{< ctx >}} Service Portal][CORTEX Service Portal] for assistance.

 Ensure that the Application Services are healthy by following these steps: